-We hope that workers will be able to convey their concerns openly under this policy. publicjobs is committed to protecting the confidentiality of the identity of both workers who raise a concern under these procedures and any third party mentioned in a report and to treating the information disclosed in confidence.
+We hope that workers will be able to convey their concerns openly under this policy.
+The Public Appointments Service is committed to protecting the confidentiality of the identity of both workers who raise a concern under these procedures and any third party mentioned in a report and to treating the information disclosed in confidence.